based on standard parts

 With this kit, teams designed, built and submitted their own parts.
 Their new BioBricks were sent and added to the iGEM Registry in the spirit of the "Get & Give" philosophy.
 Every year, the number of parts contributed by associated groups increases the collection of parts that can be used by groups in future years.

 What iGEM teams achieve in less than a year is incredible.
-The following examples demonstrate the hard work and true potential of teams; from new business opportunities to innovative food quality control.
+The following examples demonstrate the hard work and true potential of teams.

 iGEM 2017 Giant Jamboree